Transega/Ecaas-Documentation/_build/html/_sources/modules/data_collection.rst.txt

 **The crops were identified through various means;**

 Research was done on the major crops small holder farmers grow through reading of publicly available reports.
-It was also complemented with resources available at `PULA`_ where there a dedicated call center that was used as a reference to get views directly from calls made to farmers.
+It was also complemented with resources available at `PULA`_ where there is a dedicated call center that was used as a reference to get views directly from calls made to farmers.
 Enumerators were also used in finding out distribuition and crop types grown accross different areas.